This Straight, No Chaser post focuses on your self-assessment of alcohol dependency.

 Let’s set the stage by standardizing some terms:

-- Alcohol intoxication: You’re drunk and under the influence of alcohol.
+- Intoxication: You’re drunk and under the influence of alcohol.

-- Alcohol abuse: Your drinking habits are unhealthy, resulting in bad consequences (e.g., at work, in your relationships, with the law).
+- Abuse: Your drinking habits are unhealthy, resulting in bad consequences (e.g., at work, in your relationships, with the law).

-- Alcohol dependency: You’re physically and/or mentally addicted to alcohol.
+- Dependency: You’re physically and/or mentally addicted to alcohol.
 You crave liquor and seemingly can’t do without it.
 Dependency involves withdrawal symptoms when alcohol is not in your system.
 These symptoms may include anxiety, nausea, sweating, jitteriness, shakes and even withdrawal seizures.

 Alcoholism is a chronic disease.
 Unfortunately, some of us start with a predisposition based on genes and strong influences based on family and cultural considerations.
 It is so much more than either a lack of willpower or an inability to quit.
 This disease has a predictable course and defined effects on various parts of the body, leading to specific means of death if unaddressed.
 Because I’m Straight, No Chaser, I’m not going to deal with the subjective “I can handle my liquor” or “I can stop anytime I want.”
 I’m going to give you some medical data that defines when you’re doing damage to your body.
 It’s actually pretty simple.